sami-badawi/sami-badawi.github.io/posts/language_evolution.md

 # Languages Evolution with Poetic License

-Looking at language everlution over many years I lost count of how many times I feel in love with a new language and thought this was the untimate language.
+Looking at language evolution over many years I lost count of how many times I fell in love with a new language and thought this was the ultimate language.

 Here are my initial impressions for some mainstream languages that I really liked: